lowlight-ua/dos-pesos/docs/implementation.md

 * Each Python script represents a step.
 Steps are similar to a "target" in a build system.
 * A step is executed by running it from `/do.sh` or importing it from a different step.
 * Importing step A from step B indicates a dependency between B and A, end ensures that A runs before B runs.
 So all the steps with all their imports form a logical dependency graph.
 * One step may compute outputs that another step could use.
 Outputs are written to the module variables, and can be accessed by accessing `step.variable` after `import`ing `step`.
-Since importing a step executes the step, this ensures that the outputs of the step are ready.
+Since importing a step executes the step, this ensures that the outputs of the step are ready before being read.
 * Python only executes an imported module once, even though there may be many import directives.
 So it's fine to import a dependency from multiple steps.
 The dependency will be executed only once, but its results can be available to many other steps.

 ### Why not a normal build system?